 Broad Ripple -- Greenwich

 and hip neighborhood of eclectic boutiques, art galleries, sidewalk cafes,

-nightclubs, antique shops, ethnic restaurants,
+nightclubs, antique shops, ethnic restaurants, pubs, and unique older

 Central Canal- A

 Washington Streets downtown, extending into the White River State Park.
 An

 oasis of fountains, old-fashioned streetlights, walkways, a pedestrian

 bridge, jogging paths, and murals.

 The U.S.S.
 Indianapolis Memorial,

-the World War II flagship sunk by the Japanese two weeks before the war ended, is located here.
+the World War II flagship sunk by the Japanese two weeks before the war

-Museum - This historic building is one of the
+Historic Drug Store and Pharmacy Museum - This historic building is one of the

 largest and most authentic examples of a 19th-century drug store.
 Located at

 the Indiana State Fairgrounds.
 Antique soda fountain,

 Home - National Historic Landmark was

 home of America's 23rd president.
 A 16-room Italianate mansion, built in

 1875, restored with original Victorian furnishings and political mementos.